VeenaBharathi/NeighbourhoodMap/README.md

 Instructions

-1. The page has filter area and map area.
+1.he page has filter area and map area.

-2. Filter area by default displays the list of locations that user can find on the map.
+2.Filter area by default displays the list of locations that user can find on the map.
 Map area has all the markers corresponding to the available locations on load.

 3.User can type into search input and narrow down the loctaion options.
 Clicking on filter button will open the result locations' markers on the map.